 For example, the almond price upon which Select Harvest’s stock price depends, is influenced by droughts, just not the ones in Australia.
 About 80 per cent of the world’s almonds come from California, which has been afflicted by lengthy droughts, the latest of which began in 2012 and ended last year.
 Select does suffer from factors relating to its almond harvests, but these relate to very specific conditions in its 19,000 acres of orchards located in Malley (Victoria), Riverland (South Australia) and Riverina (NSW).

-THE KEY TO MAKING MONEY
+SMALL CAPS: THE KEY TO MAKING MONEY

-The key to making money from these stocks has been to purchase when things go wrong or there is a cyclical downturn and sentiment turns bearish.
+The key to making money from these small caps has been to purchase when things go wrong or there is a cyclical downturn and sentiment turns bearish.
 In many cases, their advantage is a relatively low cost of production, which means you can literally reap the rewards when conditions improve.
 No agriculture based stock is “set and forget”.

 WHERE THE DROUGHT IS MOST RELEVANT